 A simple framework is presented for transmission of constellation supersets, starting from a consideration of differential diagonal unitary space-time modulation (DUSTM), called DUST superset modulation (DUSTSM).
 The need for extension of previously stated design criteria for DUSTM is demonstrated by DUSTSM achieving full spectral efficiency with good bit error rate (BER) performance in a Rayleigh flat fading channel despite an effective multicylic group construction.
 Two cases for two different data rates and number of transmit antennas are illustrated in which the performance of DUSTSM exceeds that of DUSTM.

-Smith, DB & Aubrey, TA 2003, 'Performance degradation of differential space-time modulation in fast frequency flat fading Rayleigh MIMO channels', Electronics Letters, vol. 39, no. 17, pp. 1278-1280.View/Download from: UTS OPUS or Publisher's site
+Smith, DB & Aubrey, TA 2003, 'Performance degradation of differential space-time modulation in fast frequency flat fading Rayleigh MIMO channels', Electronics Letters, vol. 39, no. 17, pp. 1278-1280.View/Download from: Publisher's site

 In this paper, techniques are presented to extend FDTD, PML and Murs second order ABC to the non-uniform mesh case for scattering problems from a consideration of improving the efficiency of computer codes to run on parallel computers.
 An alternative met